MayuraRane/BookBrowse/README.md

 As a User, I want to be able to view list of newly released books on the homepage.

+**Given** New Release for books is available

+**When** I search for "New Release"

+**Then** I should receive:

+New Releases are :

+1) The Vanishing Half by Brit Bennett
+2) Breath: The Science of a Lost Art by James Nestor
+3) The Extraordinary Life of Sam Hell by Robert DugoniVerity
+4) ...

 ### Requirement 5 : Post reviews and ratings

 #### Scenario: